jmoore3333/tutorial/README.md

 `git commit -m "Initial commit: A simple addition function"`
 ## Branches
 # creating a branch
+When you create a branch, you're creating a new line of development that allows you to isolate changes.
+The default branch in Git is typically named main or master, and this is where the latest stable code resides.
-Branches allow you to make changes that are isolated from the main code `git checkout -b feature-multiplication`
+`git checkout -b feature-multiplication`
 # Implementing multiplication
 Since multiplication is also simple math it is only right that we add it to our simpleMath.py